 What is Duration?

 Duration is the measure of time from the start point to the end point.
 Whilst speed refers to the rate of playback, duration only refers to the length of time your clip takes on the timeline.
 Adjusting a clip’s duration doesn’t necessarily mean that it’s speed has been adjusted.

-Speed ramping (or time remapping) is the craft of speeding up or slowing down your shots for the purpose of dramatic/creative effect.
+Time remapping (or speed ramping) is the craft of speeding up or slowing down your shots for the purpose of dramatic/creative effect.

-Put simply, speed ramping or time remapping is the art of slowing down and speeding up your footage in order to produce dramatic and creative effects.
+Put simply, time remapping is the art of slowing down and speeding up your footage in order to produce dramatic and creative effects.

 What shutter speed/angle should you record in?

-How do you do a speed ramp in Premiere Pro?
+How do you do time remapping in Premiere Pro?